 Assess what already exists: a deck's railings, posts, and overhead structure should echo a home's similar architectural elements in front or other parts of the property.
 A well-designed cover complements your home's style and the exterior materials used, especially any wood used elsewhere.
 Among types and styles of overhead structures to consider:

 - Arbor: Smaller than a pergola or gazebo, an arbor includes 2 to 4 posts with a simple slatted roof that is open.
-Vines can grow over an arbor or lattice can be placed on top for more of an enclosed effect.
+Vines can grow over an arbor or a lattice can be placed on top for more of an enclosed effect.

 - Pergola: This type of overhead can be identified by having four or more posts or columns.
 It supports a roof that is traditionally flat, with beams left alone in one direction or topped with cross beams or slats.
 The pergola's roof can be left open, covered with outdoor fabric, or support fast-growing vines.